emilma314/emilma314.github.io/gravitational-waves-project/index.md

 A bandpass filter allows only a specific range of frequencies to pass through while removing frequencies outside that range.
 This helps isolate the gravitational-wave signal from the detector noise.

 ![Bandpass 32s Window](assets/plots/bandpass_32s.png)

+Here is a zoomed-in plot of 0.3s around the gravitational wave.

 ![Bandpass Zoom 0.3s](assets/plots/bandpass_zoom.png)

 **How I made the plot:**